lanl-aea/waves/docs/waves_quickstart.rst

 The ``SConscript`` file below contains the workflow task definitions.
 Review the source and target files defining the workflow tasks.
 As discussed briefly above and in detail in :ref:`build_system`, a task definition also requires an action.
 For convenience, |PROJECT| provides builders for common engineering software with pre-defined task actions.
-See the :meth:`waves.scons_extensions.abaqus_journal_builder_factory` and :meth:`waves.scons_extensions.abaqus_solver`
-for more complete descriptions of the builder actions.
+See the :meth:`waves.scons_extensions.abaqus_journal_builder_factory` and :meth:`waves.scons_extensions.abaqus_solver_builder_factory` for more complete descriptions of the builder actions.

 .. admonition:: waves_quickstart/SConscript